Daallo Airlines Flight 159

 Daallo Airlines Flight 159 was a scheduled international passenger flight operated by Somali-owned Daallo Airlines.
 On 2 February 2016, an explosion occurred on board the aircraft 20 minutes after it took off from Mogadishu.
-The aircraft was able to return to the airport safely, with one fatality (likely the bomber) reported.
-A subsequent investigation indicated that the explosion was caused by a bomb, detonated in a suicide attack.
-The Islamist militant group Al-Shabaab later claimed responsibility for the bombing.
+The aircraft was able to return to the airport safely with one fatality (the bomber).
+A subsequent investigation indicated that the explosion was caused by a bomb detonated in a suicide attack.
+The Islamist militant group Al-Shabaab claimed responsibility for the bombing.
 A total of ten people were convicted in relation to the plot.

 Aircraft

 The aircraft involved was a 19-year-old Airbus A321-111, SX-BHS, owned by Hermes Airlines, and operated by Daallo Airlines at the time of the incident.
 The aircraft was delivered to Daallo Airlines on 5 January 2015.
 The aircraft had previously been operated by Hermes Airlines, Air Méditerranée, Myanmar Airways International and Swissair.
 The aircraft's manufacturer serial number (MSN) is 642 and it first flew on 6 January 1997.
 The aircraft was delivered to Swissair on 21 January 1997.
 It is equipped with two CFM International CFM56 engines and has a 220-seat economy-only configuration.
-In March 2013, it experienced a runway excursion after landing at Lyon–Saint-Exupéry Airport.

-On 9 August 2016 the aircraft was ferried at low altitude to Queen Alia International Airport for storage.
+Flight 159’s captain was 64-year-old Serbian Vladimir “Vlatko” Vodopivec; the first officer was 24-year-old Italian Riccardo Bonaldi, he was assigned to fly the aircraft while Captain Vodopivec monitored the aircraft’s instruments.
+Both pilots were certified to fly and had valid medical licenses.